Chronic Rhinosinusitis With Nasal Polyps

 Brief summary

 This is a single-arm extension study to investigate the long-term safety, tolerability, and efficacy of lunsekimig in adult participants with inadequately controlled CRSwNP who have completed a previous lunsekimig CRSwNP clinical study (also referred to as the parent study ACT18207).
-The study duration will be up to approximately 56 weeks per participant, 52 weeks of treatment period, and 4 weeks of follow-up.
+The study duration will be up to approximately 148 weeks per participant, including 144 weeks of treatment period and 4 weeks of follow-up.

 Interventions

-Pharmaceutical form: Intranasal spray Route of administration: intranasal
+* Pharmaceutical form: Solution for administration via spray pump * Route of administration: intranasal spray

 Sponsors